fpaupier/tensorflow-serving_sidecar/docs/setup.md

 6. Set your environment variable with `eval $(docker-machine env default)`.
 This step is needed every time you open a new shell.

-This last point is specific to our use case, we need to correctly forward the port `8501` of our container to the port `8501` of our localhost.
+We need to forward the port `8501` of our container to the port `8501` of our localhost to be able to make call to our prediction server on local.
 We need to do it only once.
 To do so:
 ```bash
 vboxmanage controlvm default natpf1 "portforwarding,tcp,,8501,,8501"